smart-on-fhir/fhir-bulk-data-docs/authorization.md

       <td><code>kid</code></td>
       <td><span class="label label-success">required</span></td>
       <td>The identifier of the key-pair used to sign this JWT.
 This identifier SHALL
-          be unique within the backend services's JWK Set.</td>
+          be unique within the client's JWK Set.</td>
     </tr>
     <tr>
       <td><code>typ</code></td>